10DLC vetting processFollow

 - Once a TN is associated with an approved campaign, we utilize an API through the DCA that will add the TN(s) and campaign(s) to this platform.

 - If we receive a positive response from this API, we will then send one final API call to NetNumber.
-This signifies to T-Mobile that a telephone number is fully provisioned when you send traffic.
+This signifies to T-Mobile that a TN is fully provisioned when you send traffic.

 - The T-Mobile portion of the provisioning can take anywhere from minutes to a few additional days depending on how much traffic is being sent into their provisioning platform at the time.

-Below is the flow for the carrier registration steps once TNs are assigned to the campaign in Bandwidth’s dashboard:
+Below is the flow for the carrier registration steps once TNs are assigned to the campaign in Bandwidth Dashboard:

 Was this article helpful?